querry43/train-controller/README.md

 Specifications
 --------------
  * Supports HO, N, and Z scales
- * Control up to 3 trains at once
+ * Control multiple trains with multiple boards
  * Works with your existing transformer
  * Does not require any modifications to trains or track
- * Auxilary outputs for additional accessories
  * 700mA per channel
  * Supports both 5V and 3.3V logic